Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 For a small ventilation-limited room, BIN’s brutal-but-fast smell is preferable to Cover Stain’s steady fade.
 For an unfinished basement or open exterior with airflow, Cover Stain’s longer fade is unobjectionable.
 Neither primer should be used without ventilation.

-Adhesion to glossy substrate
+Adhesion to Glossy Substrate

 This is where BIN does something nothing else does.